omarmahamid/Cassandra/README.md

 # Cassandra
-using cassandra as a Data Base
+using cassandra as a DataBase